alexdean/mirror/README.md

 ### Usage

   1. Take a screenshot.
-  2. Open your screenshot directory in `Finder`.
-  2. Change the name of the screenshot to start with 'up' (for 'upload').

-The file will be renamed (using the file's mtime plus a random string) and moved to the mirror directory, where it will be uploaded to your WebDAV server.

-The final URL of the uploaded file will be copied to your clipboard.
+Your screenshot will be renamed (to make a URL-friendly filename) and moved to the configured (`mirror`-managed) directory.
+Once `mirror` uploads the file, a notification will be displayed and the file's URL will be copied to your clipboard.